Country Living in a Cariboo Valley

 • 15 Things to Know About Living in the Country

-10 Tips to Get the Most out of a Small Garden
+10 Tips to Get the Most out of a Small Vegetable Garden

 By Annie

 Small garden spaces can still be utilized to maximize the output you can derive from them.
-Here are some tips on how to do that effectively.
+Here are some small vegetable garden ideas that will teach you how to utilize a small plot of land effectively.

 Radish is planted tightly between broccoli plants